UCA Sustainability Survey 2015

 Case Study: The Secret Garden, UCA Farnham

 UCA and UCA Students Union provided funding to a group of student volunteers to develop ‘The Secret Garden’, a small communal area at Farnham campus, for growing fruit and vegetables for students and also as a source for UCA Catering Services.
-The first crop of cabbages, beans and other vegetables have been harvested by students in 2016.
+The garden has delivered a crops of, grapes and strawberries and cabbages, beans other vegetables since 2016.
 We hope that in future years, some of the crops might be used to produce delicious, ultra-locally sourced food in UCA Farnham’s kitchens.
 The UCA Farnham Secret Gardeners society has over seventy members and an active Facebook page.

 Useful documents, please click on links below to view and/or download: